Journey to a Society

 Birth of a Society

 In early 2012, three developmental-behavioural paediatric friends sat down to coffee, bemoaning their professional lot.
-They agreed their work was important and hard, the issues for the children we real, and clinical intervention really could be effective.
+They agreed their work was important and hard, the issues for the children were real, and clinical intervention really could be effective.

 But the obstacles seemed huge.
 They, as their colleagues, were isolated, services were fragmented, and the needs of the children affected by developmental-behavioural disorders poorly recognised, or even worse, actively denied.